 - Following the Azusa Street revival in Los Angeles, California, in 1906, the message spread around the world of the Pentecostal baptism with the Holy Spirit.
 This dynamic understanding of Acts 2 and all the gifts of the Spirit being available for the church today was received by the church and has characterized our life of worship of God, mission to the world, service to others, and fellowship with Christ’s church.

-Many of us who were reared in the church grew up knowing the “Five Cardinal Doctrines” of the IPHC: 1) Justified by faith in Jesus Christ; 2) Sanctification as a second, definite work of grace through Christ; 3) The Pentecostal baptism with the Holy Spirit with the initial evidence of speaking in other tongues; 4) Divine healing as provided in the atonement of Jesus Christ; and 5) the pre-millennial second coming of Jesus Christ.
+Many of us who were reared in the church learned the “Five Cardinal Doctrines” of the IPHC: 1) Justified by faith in Jesus Christ; 2) Sanctification as a second, definite work of grace through Christ; 3) The Pentecostal baptism with the Holy Spirit with the initial evidence of speaking in other tongues; 4) Divine healing as provided in the atonement of Jesus Christ; and 5) the pre-millennial second coming of Jesus Christ.
 To learn more about our beliefs, we invite you to explore our website.

 Because of our Wesleyan and Methodist roots, local congregations are part of larger entities that are usually called “conferences.”
 Local congregations are led by pastors, and the conferences are led by a bishop.
 In a nation with several conferences, there is usually a presiding bishop over the entire national movement.